 Cash and cash equivalents.
 The Company considers all highly-liquid investments with maturity dates of three months or less when purchased to be cash equivalents.
 The Company limits the amount of credit exposure to each individual financial institution and places its temporary cash into investments of high credit quality with a financial institution that exceeds federally insured limits.
 The Company has not experienced any losses related to these balances and believes its credit risk to be minimal.
-As of December 31, 2019 and 2018, the Company held deposits of \$18,399 and \$15,187, respectively, in such highly-liquid investments.
+As of December 31, 2020 and 2019, the Company held deposits of \$1,328 and \$18,399, respectively, in such highly-liquid investments.

 Investments in debt securities.
 The Company will invest excess funds to maximize investment yield, while maintaining liquidity and minimizing credit risk.
 Debt securities are carried at fair value and consist primarily of investments in obligations of the United States Treasury, various U.S. and foreign corporations, and certificates of deposits.
 The Company classifies its investments in debt securities as available-for-sale with all unrealized gains or losses included as part of other comprehensive income.
 The Company evaluates its debt securities with unrealized losses on a quarterly basis for potential other-than-temporary impairments in value.
-As a result of this assessment, the Company did not recognize any other-than-temporary impairment losses considered to be credit related for the years ended December 31, 2019 and 2018.
+As a result of this assessment, the Company did not recognize any other-than-temporary impairment losses considered to be credit related for the years ended December 31, 2020 and 2019.

 Trade Accounts Receivable.
 The Company grants credit to its customers generally in the form of short-term trade accounts receivable.
 The creditworthiness of customers is evaluated prior to signing a contract with the customer.
+As of December 31, 2020, one customer represented 99%, or \$270, of the total outstanding trade accounts receivable.
 As of December 31, 2019, two customers represented 90%, or \$280, of the total outstanding trade accounts receivable.
-As of December 31, 2018, three customers represented 90%, or \$108, of the total outstanding trade accounts receivable.
+During 2020, there were four major customers, who together accounted for 93% of total revenue.
 During 2019, there were five major customers, who together accounted for 83% of total revenue.
-During 2018, there were three major customers, who together accounted for 66% of total revenue.
 In the future, the Company expects that a significant portion of the revenue may continue to be concentrated in a limited number of customers, even if the bulk alloys business grows.

 The allowance for doubtful accounts reflects management's best estimate of probable losses inherent in the trade accounts receivable.
 Management primarily determines the allowance based on the aging of accounts receivable balances, historical write-off experience, customer concentrations, customer creditworthiness and current industry and economic trends.
-The Company's provisions for uncollectible receivables are included in selling, marketing, general and administrative expense in the consolidated statements of operations and comprehensive loss.
-At December 31, 2019 and 2018, the Company had recorded an allowance for doubtful accounts of \$8 and \$0, respectively.
+The Company's provisions for uncollectible receivables are included in selling, marketing, general and administrative expense in the consolidated statements of operations.
+At December 31, 2020 and 2019, the Company had recorded an allowance for doubtful accounts of \$234 and \$8, respectively.